subtle-byte/mockigo/README.md

 `mockigo` provides the ability to easily generate type-safe mocks for golang interfaces.

 > [!WARNING]
-> this project still is quite experimental and the backward incompatible changes are possible.
+> This project still is quite experimental and the backward incompatible changes are possible.

 Table of Contents
 -----------------